OpenGPTX/docs/metadata/README.md

 We aleady use a lot of datasets.
 More and more users work with data and got a good impression about our data.
 Now it is time to define a metadata concept.
 That is why we want to collect best practices, technolgies and tools keeping our project needs in mind.
 This document is about metadata management for the datasets (not for trainings, models, ...).

-## TODOs

-1. Technical decision how to store metadata (python + YAML)
-2. Decision where to store metadata (folders tructure)
-3. Content of metadata
-4. Row-based metadata
-5. Metadata from experiments and models

 ## In short

 - We want to use YAML for metadata